 In any workplace or workstation, one key factor you must think about is comfort.
 Come summer, be sure that you’re prepared for the fast-approaching heat waves by getting a stand up air conditioner.
 We all know that it’s a big help to keep you cool all day, but what are the perks of having one?

 First, stand up air conditioners have wheels.
 That means portability, which lets you easily roll it with you wherever you go.
 Most of us who work from home sometimes like a little change of scenery by working in different rooms of the house.
 Now, you will never have to worry about the heat–just bring your stand up air conditioner and you’re set!
 This is perfect if you haven’t spent bucks on a centralized AC yet because it will save tons of money on your electric bill.
+What people forget is that the efficiency loss of the AC system can cause an increase in your monthly electricity bills.
+It also depends on the electricity rates you are paying for your home energy usage.
+If you are a Texas resident, Express Energy offers a variety of low-cost, simple electricity plans including traditional and renewable energy plans that help reduce carbon emissions.
 Besides being more energy and cost-efficient, it is much quieter, too!
 You will enjoy a peaceful workspace to concentrate on your daily tasks.

 2. Create a Morning Routine

 There’s nothing wrong with doing as you please on a lazy weekend.
 But if it’s a regular workday and you’re expecting optimum productivity, start building a morning routine that will help you jumpstart your day.